Linnea Ström: Professional career

 In August 2021, Ström captained a team with Jenny Haglund and Agathe Sauzon that took a single-shot lead into the final day of the Aramco Team Series – Sotogrande.
 On the 54th-hole Stacy Lee Bregman holed a critical birdie that took her team to a playoff with Ström, and team captain Ashleigh Buhai won the title on the first extra hole.

 In 2022, Ström divided her time between the Ladies European Tour and the Epson Tour.
 On the LET, she finished solo 3rd at the Magical Kenya Ladies Open after going into the final day with a two stroke lead.
 She was solo 2nd at the Madrid Ladies Open behind Ana Peláez.
 On the Epson Tour, she won the IOA Championship and was runner-up at the Twin Bridges Championship.
 She was the leading money winner to become Epson Tour Player of the Year and re-gain her fully exempt status on the LPGA Tour for the 2023 season.

+In 2023, Ström was in contention at the Lotte Championship in Hawaii.
+Sharing the lead during the last round, a double bogey on the 14th saw her finish −11, one stroke away from a three-way playoff won by Grace Kim.
+She closed with a 64 to finish solo second at the Walmart NW Arkansas Championship, three strokes behind Ryu Hae-ran.

+At the 2024 ShopRite LPGA Classic, Ström shot a final round 60, second only to Annika Sörenstam's 59 at the 2001 Standard Register PING, to surge from seven strokes behind, tied for last (T-52), to seize the title.
+Ström's probability to win at the start of the final round was 0.001%, according to KPMG Insights.